 Enrollment by Race/Ethnicity

 Student Group Total Percentage

-African American 5 1.3
+African American 4 1%

-American Indian 2 0.5
+American Indian 4 1%

-Asian 6 1.5
+Asian 7 1.8%

-Hispanic 343 87.1
+Filipino 0 0.0%

-Two or More Races 3 0.8
+Hispanic 322 84.5%

-Pacific Islander 2 0.5
+Two or More Races 2 0.5%

-White 28 7.1
+Pacific Islander 2 0.5%

-^{1.} With such a high socioeconomically disadvantaged student group population, this data identifies a need for Granite Hill to support families with resources to assist with basic needs, attendance, and counseling referrals.
+White 35 9.2%

-- 2. Granite Hill has a high percentage of Hispanic students which correlates with the overall number of English Learners.
+- With such a high socioeconomically disadvantaged student group population, this data identifies a need for Granite Hill to support families with resources to assist with basic needs, attendance, and counseling referrals.
+We are addressing this need through our Community Schools program to assist our families. - 2.
+Granite Hill has a high percentage of Hispanic students which correlates with the overall number of English Learners.
 This emphasizes the need to have a strong program to support English Learners to develop their language skills. - 3.
 Granite Hill's Students with Disabilities student group has been slightly increasing over the past few years.
 More attention has been focused on monitoring this subgroup in regards to attendance, academic performance, and behavioral support.